Has Shiels tarnished his Northern Ireland legacy?

 It was evident in November's victory over North Macedonia, where he said, with tears in his eyes, that his players' hearts were dancing in their eyes.
 It was a touching statement that was genuine - there was no faking that.

-In previous jobs at Kilmarnock and Derry City he has been the united face of grief when tragedy hit, and that compassion and pride for his players is visible in his current job, and that bond is reciprocated.
+In previous jobs at Kilmarnock and Derry City he has been the united face of grief when tragedy hit.

+That compassion and pride for his players is visible in his current job, and that bond is reciprocated.

-However, his remarks on Tuesday were a serious misstep that risked disrupting the entire build-up to Euro 2022 even if, as Callaghan appears to suggest, they were not meant in that way they came across in the press conference.
+However, his remarks on Tuesday were a serious mis-step that risked disrupting the entire build-up to Euro 2022 even if, as Callaghan appears to suggest, they were not meant in the way they came across in the press conference.

 Questions ahead of Euro 2022